FirebaseExtended/angularfire/documentation.md

 Stores the data downloaded from Firebase.
 When future updates arrive from the server, they will update this variable and trigger a compile operation in angular (triggering it to update the DOM elements).
-This $data object will exactly match server data; it could be an object or primitive value.
+This $data object will always be an object.
+If the server value is a primitive, it will be stored in $data['.value'].
+If the server value is null, the `$data` key will contain an empty object with no keys.

 ### $id